 At the JCC Preschools, areas of development, such as social-emotional, creative, cognitive, literacy, fine and gross motor, are woven into the natural work in the classroom and provide a foundation for a child's social-emotional and academic success.
 Jewish culture is reflected through the organic integration of values, traditions and customs into the curriculum through music, language, literature, expressive arts, cooking, dance, and play.

 Our curriculum is built on the foundation of our image of the child as a competent and capable individual with the potential to construct his or her own knowledge about the world in which we live.
-We are inspired by the philosophy and educational practices of the schools in Reggio Emilia, Italy and are guided by developmentally appropriate practice.
+We are inspired by the philosophy and educational practices of the schools in Reggio Emilia, Italy and and reflect this through a Jewish lens.